ckoval7/df-aggregator/README.md

 -  -m Number, --min-samples=Number
     - Minimum samples per cluster.
 Default 20
     - A higher value can yield more accurate results, but requires more data.

+-  -o, --offline
+    - Starts program with receiver turned off.
+    - Useful for looking at stored data when you can't connect to receivers.

 -  --ip=IP ADDRESS
     - IP Address to serve from.
 Default 127.0.0.1